Linaro/Connect/_posts/bkk19/sessions/2019-02-08-device-power-management-and-idle.md

-  at it, both from the PM domain and the driver point of view.<br /> <br /> Moreover, to deploy fine grained PM support, the session gives some best practices of how to use runtime PM and the generic PM domain frameworks, as well as looks into how to implement support for called wakeup interrupts.'
+  at it, both from the PM domain and the driver point of view.<br /> <br /> Moreover, to deploy fine grained PM support, the session gives some best practices of how to use runtime PM and the generic PM domain frameworks, as well as looks into how to implement support for called wakeup interrupts.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-115.png